postmanlabs/labs-docs/src/pages/docs/getting-started/installation-and-updates.md

 ### Update not available

-If you are using Postman for Linux, and installed the app with the Ubuntu Software Center or Snap Store, you may not see the __Check for updates__ option.
+If you are using Postman for Linux, and installed the app with the Ubuntu Software Center or Snap Store, you may not have the __Check for updates__ option.
 This is because the updates are handled by the store, which automatically updates Postman on a regular cadence.

 ## Next steps